mika-archived/AkaneCapture/README.md

 - .NET Framework 4.7
 - Windows 10 1903 or greater
-  - \* QuickCapture uses UWP Interop API
+  - \* QuickCapture uses UWP Interop API that added in Windows 10 May 2019 Update.

 ## How to use